Most recently updated on March 22, 2022

 Hall said a city official contacted people in New York shortly after the terrorist attack, expressing an interest in a memorial in Winslow.
 The town holds a memorial service at the monument every September 11.

 “We promised the city of New York we would never forget,” Hall said.

 It’s that type of character that brought Hall here decades ago from the larger Northern California town where he grew up.

 “I love the small town feeling and I love how close the people of Winslow are,” Hall said.
 “The town has a certain charm and that charm might not be seen when you first view Winslow, but if you spend any length of time here, you’ll find it.”

-Winslow was recently presented with another source of pride.
+Winslow was presented with another source of pride last year.

-In early March, Deb Haaland was sworn in as the country’s new Interior Secretary, making her the first Native American to lead a Cabinet-level department.
+In March 2021, Deb Haaland was sworn in as the country’s new Interior Secretary, making her the first Native American to lead a Cabinet-level department.
 Haaland, now a resident of New Mexico, was born and raised in Winslow.

 We zoom back onto I-40, a roadway that we will spend most of our day on.

 After zipping past the town of Holbrook, we enter the Petrified Forest National Park.